Nonxo/verivox-task/README.md

 # VerivoxTask

-A responsive Angular application for displaying and filtering internet tariffs.
+A responsive Angular application for displaying and sorting internet tariffs.
 Built with Angular 18, featuring mobile-first design and comprehensive unit tests.

 ## Features